Course Site: LEARN HOW TO DRAFT, FILE, AND PROSECUTE UTILITY PATENTS RIGHT-FIRST-TIME USING THE SCHWARTZ METHOD (TSM)

 Fill that gap with the IP SAVVYS book and course-for both teachers and their innovation student teams.

-Our purpose is to remain authentic and mentor-centric.
-This is not about us pitching you IP SAVVYS using typical sales-oriented methods.
+ESERVGO’s purpose is to remain authentic and mentor-centric in proposing that you integrate IP SAVVYS into your shark tank curriculum.
 The core insight we want to help you land on is:

-You are not selling patents to teenagers, you are teaching invention behavior and invention "pattern recognition" to future innovators.
+You are not selling patents to teenagers and their parents, you are teaching invention behavior and invention "pattern recognition" to future innovators.

 Close